 Flip and cook the other side.

 The dates make the muhalla extra moist, so cooking times can be a little longer than you might expect.
+If the crepe starts to break apart when you try to flip it, simply give it a little longer on the first side.
 You can keep them warm in the oven while you cook them all, if desired.

 As depicted below, one side with be smooth while the other will be lacy.